ndau/chaincode/vmspec.md

 ## Data types

 ### Numbers
-Numbers are 64-bit values; always integers.
+Numbers are 64-bit signed values; always integers.
 Overflow of a 64-bit value is an error.

 ### Timestamps
-Timestamps are a 64-bit number of microseconds since the epoch.
+Timestamps are a 64-bit unsigned number of microseconds since the epoch.
 They can be added and subtracted but not multiplied or divided.

+### Lists
+Lists are opaque references to a linear array of any of the datatypes.
+Duplicating the reference copies the list.
+Slices create new lists.

 ### Structs
 Structs are opaque references to an object with fields in a specific order.
-Fields are identified by a field index which is the following byte.
+Fields are identified by a field index which is always the following byte to the opcode (this limits the number of fields in a struct to 256).
 Fields also conform to the native data types.

-Structs cannot be created or modified by functions.
+Structs cannot be created by the VM, only by its callers.
+However, they can be modified in a limited way by the `deco` opcode.

-### Lists
-Lists are opaque references to a linear array of any of the datatypes.
-All items in a list must be the same type.
-Duplicating the reference does not copy the list.
-Slices create new lists.

 ## Script Structure
 Every script has a one-byte preamble defining its context.
 The context implies: